cesko-digital/movapp/README.md

 ## English

-The goal of [Movapp.cz](https://www.movapp.cz/) is to make communication between Czechs and Ukrainians easier. *Mова* [mova] means *language* in Ukrainian.
+The goal of [Movapp.cz](https://www.movapp.cz/) is to make communication between Czechs and Ukrainians easier. *Mова* [mohva] means *language* in Ukrainian.
 Movapp is an application for language training.
 The project is developed by [Česko.Digital](https://cesko.digital/) - the community of volunteering experts.
 Contact: movapp.cz@gmail.com.

 Source code is available under the MIT license.
 Text and pictures are available under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.